A-J-Bauer/OledI2c128x64SH1106/README.md

 sudo apt-get install ttf-mscorefonts-installer
 ```

-Also you need to set Antialiasing off for the font used:
+Also you need to set Antialiasing off for the font being used:
 ```
 cd /home/pi/.config
 sudo mkdir fontconfig